EchoMAV/docs/docs/echopilot_ai.md

 ### Accessing the Jetson via the console

 These instructions assume you have a Jetson module that is already flashed.
-If you have a new Jetson module that is not flashed, please see [Flashing a Jetson](#flashing-a-jetson-module-using-the-echopilot-ai) instructions.
+If you have a new Jetson module that is not flashed, please see [Building and Flashing a Jetson with L4T](/compile_l4t) instructions.

 !!!
 WARNING